apollographql/apollo-client/docs/source/apollo-client/react.md

 - [`...QuerySubscription`](../apollo-client/queries.html#QuerySubscription)

   The subscription created on this query will be merged into the passed props so you can dynamically refetch, change polling settings, or even unsubscribe to this query.

-  XXX: what does this end up getting called?
+The methods include `stopPolling`, `startPolling`, `refetch`, and `fetchMore`.

 - [`query`](../apollo-client/queries.html#query)